 What are the causes of hyperhidrosis?

 Hyperhidrosis, which is also known as excessive sweating, is caused by overactive sweat glands.
 There are two types of hyperhidrosis each with a different origin: primary focal hyperhidrosis and secondary generalized hyperhidrosis.
 Primary focal hyperhidrosis is when you have severe sweating that is not caused by a different medical condition or medication.
 A person with primary focal hyperhidrosis typically sweats symmetrically on specific areas of their body such as their armpits, hands, or feet.
 For this kind of hyperhidrosis, you would experience excessive sweating at least one time a week.
-Botox is very useful to address this kind of hyperhidrosis as Botox can treat the specific area of the body where the excess sweating occurs.
+Botox is very useful to address this kind of hyperhidrosis as Botox can treat the specific area of the body where excessive sweating occurs.
 With the help of a dermatologist like Dr. Michele Green in NYC, severe sweating in specific locations of the body like the underarms, hands, and face can be greatly reduced.

 The second kind of hyperhidrosis is secondary generalized hyperhidrosis, which is when excessive sweating is caused by a medical condition or medication.
 People who experience secondary generalized hyperhidrosis tend to sweat over large parts of their body rather than specific areas.
 People with hyperhidrosis caused by a medical condition or medication may also sweat while they are sleeping.
 It’s important to seek medical advice from an experienced healthcare professional to determine the cause of your sweating.